karsteny/FTC-matches-legacy/README.md

 > Note: Currently an event MUST be from the 2022 season.

 Event codes can be found at (https://ftc-events.firstinspires.org).
 You can type your team number in the search bar at the top and select an event you want (again, currently only from the 2022 season).

+## Limitations / Known Issues

+Known limitations/issues, either because I haven't had the time to code them or it just can't be changed.

+- A match displaying "In Progress" well before it starts

+  This is due to limitation with the FTC events API.
+It is impossible to tell whether a match has actually started, thus the program just assumes the next match has started when the previous one has finished.

+- Matches with 3 teams per alliance either don't show up or otherwise don't display the right teams in the right places

+  Support for this hasn't been added yet.
+It will be added soon, for now, the program will probably be unsuable if your match has 3 teams per alliance.

+- The program looks squished or the content doesn't fit on small / 4:3 screens.

+  The display is designed to fit on either a normal sized laptop (It works fine on a 13.3" laptop I use) or something bigger.
+4:3 screens aren't designed to be supported.
+This could be added in the future, but that would require a lot of changes to the HTML.

+- Older events (previous seasons) don't work

+  This will be fixed eventually, but for now, due to the way the API makes you request the data, it's currently limited to matches from the 2022 season (Power Play).